915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 * Like unpacking assignments, tuple and list patterns have exactly the same meaning and actually match arbitrary sequences.
-An important exception is that they donât match iterators or strings.
+An important exception is that they don’t match iterators or strings.
 * Sequence patterns support extended unpacking: `[x, y, *rest]` and `(x, y, *rest)` work similar to unpacking assignments.
 The name after `*` may also be `_`, so `(x, y, *_)` matches a sequence